race-engineering-center/rec-user-manual/README.md

 - Install dependencies `pip install -r requirements.txt`
 - Run `mkdocs serve` to launch a local web-server with user manual
 - By default, the website with docs will run on http://127.0.0.1:8000/, follow the link in the terminal to open docs

+## Working with images

+In case some annotations are needed on an image, use [excalidraw](https://excalidraw.com) to create an annotated image.
+Use a screenshot as a background, save a screenshot with `_src` suffix.
+Export an image to png with the same name and `_marks` suffix.
+Then remove an image from excalidraw and save `.excalidraw` file without an image with the same base name as the annotated image.
+This way we can make the images somewhat reproducible.